chadbrewbaker/endoscope/README.md

 # endoscope
 Toolkit for analysis of endofunctions on small sets

-Input some function a -> a -> a.
+Input some function ::  a -> a -> a.

+* Examples include Zn under addition, Zn under multiplication, boolean matrix multiplication, Conway's game of life on a toroidal grid, ...

 Input a generator [a].

 Outputs:

-Monogenic inclusion graph
+* Graph of the endofunction under iteration

-Index, period, idempotent, cycleEntry of each element.
+* Index, period, idempotent, cycleEntry of each element.

-Idempotents

-Tree-likes
+* Idempotent functions

+* Reluctant functions

-Connected components
+* Connected components

-Min detection set (without idempotent) for each connected component
+* Min dominating set of the detection graph.
+For two functions f and g; g detects f if f^i == g for some number of iterations i.